developer-advocacy-dremio/apache-iceberg-lakehouse-workshop/readme.md

 This hands-on workshop is designed to help you explore how the **Dremio Intelligent Lakehouse Platform** empowers modern Apache Iceberg lakehouse architectures.
 Throughout the workshop, you will gain practical experience with Dremio’s features and understand how they enhance performance, governance, and usability for Iceberg-based data environments.

+## Purpose of Workshop

+Modern data teams often work in silos, each using different tools and platforms to meet their specific needs.
+This fragmentation can make it difficult to share data, enforce consistency, and deliver timely insights across the organization.
+Apache Iceberg addresses this challenge by providing an open, interoperable table format that supports reliable, high-performance analytics across a variety of engines and tools.

+However, while Iceberg brings powerful capabilities, running a production-grade Iceberg-based data lakehouse introduces new complexities—such as setting up and maintaining a metadata catalog, optimizing tables for performance, governing access, and accelerating queries.
+These operational concerns can become a barrier to adoption.

+This workshop introduces Dremio as a platform purpose-built to simplify and scale Apache Iceberg lakehouses.
+With an integrated catalog powered by Apache Polaris, Dremio removes the friction of catalog deployment and governance.
+Its autonomous performance management features—including intelligent caching, query acceleration, and table optimization—ensure that your Iceberg tables deliver fast and consistent performance.
+Combined with Dremio’s semantic layer for business context and collaboration, the platform turns a complex lakehouse architecture into a manageable, user-friendly environment.

+Through hands-on exercises, this workshop will guide you in connecting to a Dremio-backed Iceberg catalog, creating tables, inserting data, and observing how Dremio makes managing and using an Iceberg lakehouse both accessible and efficient.

 ## Table of Contents

 - [What You’ll Learn](#what-youll-learn)